pganalyze/pganalyze-docs/install/amazon_rds.md

 on Amazon's [Relational Database Service (RDS) for PostgreSQL](https://aws.amazon.com/rds/postgresql/) as well as Amazon Aurora for PostgreSQL.

-If you're looking to monitor a PostgreSQL database running on your own EC2 instances, or anywhere else, use the self-hosted [Installation Guide](/docs/install).
+If you're looking to monitor a PostgreSQL database running on your own EC2 instances, or anywhere else, use the self-managed [Installation Guide](/docs/install).

 ---